Discover Orange

 Inspiration Point, Corona del Mar

-Inspiration Point is a premier coastal overlook in Corona del Mar, offering sweeping views of the Pacific Ocean and Newport Harbor.
-The park features manicured lawns and iconic palm trees, making it an ideal location for portrait sessions, engagement photos, and sunset landscapes.
-Its elevated position provides a perfect vantage point for capturing the rugged California coastline and the entrance to the harbor.
+Inspiration Point is a scenic coastal park in Corona del Mar offering elevated, panoramic views of the Pacific Ocean and Newport Harbor.
+The manicured grassy areas and iconic palm trees make it a highly sought-after location for portrait and maternity photography, while the sweeping coastal vistas are perfect for capturing dramatic sunsets and seascapes.

 Garden Grove Orchid Tree Garden